This missions life has highlighted in hundreds of ways how thankful I am for eternal life with Jesus.

 My real answer should be heaven and we are here on Kingdom business.

-Now that we have moved across the ocean.
+Now that we have sold our belongings, packed up boxes, and moved across the ocean with no simple earthly home.

 Keeping only what is necessary.